nschlimm/bashgitclient/README.md

 # supergitclient

-This client automates the GIT stuff required day to day.
+This purely Bash based GIT client automates the GIT stuff required in your day to day work.

 ## Features
 * gentle and intelligent push of changed stuff